jaredhendrickson13/pfsense-automator/README.md

     - **Arguments**:
         - `<alias name>` : Specify which alias you would like to modify, this much match the name exactly
         - `<IPs or hostnames>` : Specify what IPs or hostnames to include in the alias.
 Multiple entries must be separated by a comma

-- `--check-auth` : Attempts to sign in using specified credentials.
-WARNING: abuse of this function will result in a WebConfigurator lockout
-    - **Syntax**: `pfsense-automator <pfSense IP or hostname> --check-auth -u <username> -p <password>`
-    - **Arguments**:
-        - `-u <username>` : Allows you to pass in the username in the command, leave blank for interactive entry
-        - `-p <password>` : Allows you to pass in a password in the command, leave blank for interactive entry

 - `--add-ldapserver` : Adds a new LDAP authentication server - this may be configured inline or interactively (will prompt for configuration if missing arguments)
     - **Syntax**: `pfsense-automator <pfSense IP or hostname> --add-ldapserver <descr_name> <IP or hostname> <port> <transport> <protocol> <timeout> <search_scope> <base_dn> <auth_container> <ext_query> <query> <bind_anon> <bind_dn> <bind_pw> <template> <user_attr> <group_attr> <member_attr> <rfc2307> <group_obj> <encode> <user_alt> -u <username> -p <password>`